 Key to BBI JU project success is interregional cooperation, which fosters bio-based technology scale up.
 The role of regions was the main focus of the General Assembly Open Session, which provided 13 regions with the opportunity to pitch BIC Full and Associate members to explain regional strengths, available biomass and potential financial incentives.
 Bart Verschoor, from the Zuid-Holland (South Holland) region in the Netherlands, also presented the Vanguard Initiative Bioeconomy Pilot, which is aimed at facilitating the creation of cross-regional demonstration projects using smart specialisation strategies.

 BIC is highly committed to working with regional authorities.
-In June 2016, BIC signed a Memorandum of Understanding (MoU) with the Vanguard Initiative and with ERRIN (the European Regions Research and Innovation Network).
+BIC signed a Memorandum of Understanding (MoU) with the Vanguard Initiative in June 2016 and with ERRIN (the European Regions Research and Innovation Network) in November 2014.
 In October 2016, BIC signed a Letter of Intent (LoI) with eight Polish bioregions to develop new bioeconomy partnerships.
 BIC also collaborates with six European sustainable chemistry 'model demonstrator regions' to attract new investments in sustainable chemical production.

 BIC Public Affairs and Communications